geektechniquestudios/RPI-Retrofit-Smart-Thermostat/README.md

 ![](readme-images/dataflow.png)

-As this is still a WIP, this system operates on the pretense that your pi has the reserved address `10.0.0.6`.
+This system operates on the pretense that your pi has the reserved address `10.0.0.6`.
 Your LAN router IP might be `192.168.1.1` or something else.
 If you can't reserve `10.0.0.6` for your pi, you may have to change the IP addresses in code or change your local ip configuration to get this working in your environment.
 The ease-of-setup will be drastically improved in future releases.

 While figuring out what GPIO pins to use to control the relay, reference the [pi4j wiring documentation](https://pi4j.com/1.2/pins/model-zerow-rev1.html).
 It may vary from board to board, so carefully ensure you have the correct wiring.
 Based on wiringpi's wiring and **not the pi's header numbering**, this code uses ```gpio pin 0``` for temperature down, and ```gpio pin 1``` for temperature up.